 • A low credit score

 How do you get around these issues?
 You may need to get a job while in school to prove you have some income.
-You may also want to improve your credit.
-To do this, consider making payments on time, catching up on past-due accounts, and reducing your credit inquiries (don’t sign up for new credit cards, for example.)
-These are all factors that can potentially influence your credit score.
-Keep in mind that you can still qualify with low income and low credit — however, you may make up for it by paying more in interest.
+You may also want to work on building your credit before you apply for a private student loan.
+While you may be able to qualify with low income and low credit, you may make up for it by paying more in interest.

-To apply for federal student loans, as mentioned, the first step is to fill out the FAFSA.
-Once you’ve filed the FAFSA, you basically sit back and wait to see what the school you’re planning to attend will offer you in federal aid through your financial aid award.
-However, it’s up to you to know and have researched all the implications of the federal aid in your aid award, including interest rates, fees, and repayment schedules.
+To apply for federal student loans, the first step is to fill out the FAFSA.
+Once you’ve filed the FAFSA, you basically sit back and wait to see what the school you’re planning to attend will offer you in federal aid, which may include a mix of grants, scholarships, and federal student loans.
+Your school will tell you how to accept all or a part of the loan.

 Applying for private student loans involves directly going to a lender website or simply talking to your college or university’s financial aid office.
 Many institutions put together what they call “preferred lenders.”

-Even if your school makes it easy for you to apply for a private student loan, do your research outside of the preferred lender list to find low-interest rates and the right interest rate types (fixed or variable), repayment schedules, and fees.
-You want to find the terms and conditions that fit your needs.
+Even if your school makes it easy for you to apply for a private student loan, it’s a good idea to do your research outside of the preferred lender list to find low interest rates and compare interest rate types (fixed or variable), repayment schedules, and fees.
+You want to find the terms and conditions that best fit your needs.

 What qualifies as a low-income student?

-The U.S. Department of Education defines low-income students as an individual whose family’s taxable income for the preceding year did not exceed 150% of the poverty level amount.
-The Census Bureau sets the income levels for determining poverty status based on certain factors, such as your state and the size of your family unit.
+The U.S. Department of Education defines a low-income student as an individual whose family’s taxable income for the preceding year did not exceed 150% of the poverty income level established by the Census Bureau.
+For example, a student from a family of four living in the contiguous U.S. with a household income of $45,000 or less is considered low-income.

 Do low-income students get free college?